 Location.
-43° 3.639′ N, 75° 52.316′ W. Marker is in Chittenango, New York, in Madison County.
+43° 3.629′ N, 75° 52.284′ W. Marker is in Chittenango, New York, in Madison County.
 Marker can be reached from Towpath Road just west of Lakeport Road, on the left when traveling west.
-Marker is located along the Erie Canalway Trail (Old Erie Canal State Park), overlooking Pool's Brook, (old Erie Canal), and the Chittenango Landing Canal Touch for map.
+Marker is located along the Erie Canalway Trail (Old Erie Canal State Park), overlooking Pool's Brook, (old Erie Canal), and the Chittenango Landing Canal Boat Museum.
+Touch for map.
 Marker is at or near this postal address: 717 Lakeport Road, Chittenango NY 13037, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Dry Docks: Canal Service Centers (a few steps from this marker); A Busy, Bustling Boatyard (a few steps from this marker); A Cannery at the Crosswaters (within shouting distance of this marker); Lamplighters Cart (approx. 1.2 miles away); Lateral Canal (approx. 1.2 miles away); Canaseraga (approx. 1½ miles away); The Erie Canal (approx. 2.9 miles away); Pool's Brook (approx. 3 miles away).
+A Busy, Bustling Boatyard (within shouting distance of this marker); Feeding the Canal (within shouting distance of this marker); Dry Docks: Canal Service Centers (within shouting distance of this Lamplighters Cart (approx. 1.1 miles away); Lateral Canal (approx. 1.1 miles away); Canaseraga (approx. 1.4 miles away); The Erie Canal (approx. 2.9 miles away); Pool's Brook (approx. 3 miles away).
 Touch for a list and map of all markers in Chittenango.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Chittenango Landing

-Categories. • Man-Made Features • Parks & Recreational Areas • Waterways & Vessels •
+Categories. • Industry & Commerce • Settlements & Settlers • War, World II • Waterways & Vessels •

 More.
-Search the internet for Feeding the Canal.
+Search the internet for A Cannery at the Crosswaters.